 over warm, moist foods like potatoes, steamed vegetables, pasta, rice, and hot

 in low-fat cooking and baking.
-Shelf-stable; no refrigeration required; great for
+1 pound of butter powder yields the flavor strength of approx. 8 pounds of standard butter.
+Heat-stable; no refrigeration required; great for

 emergency food supplies, camping, RVing, boating, and hiking.